-In the event that the franchise outlet qualifies as a "small business", paragraph 57 of the Eighth Schedule will apply.
-A "small business" is defined54 as a business of which the market value of all its assets, at the date of disposal, is less than R10 million.
+In the event that the franchise business (not the legal entity that carries on the franchise business) that is disposed of qualifies as a "small business", paragraph 57 of the Eighth Schedule will apply.
+A "small business" is defined as a business of which the market value of all its assets, at the date of disposal, is less than R10 million.
 Liabilities are not taken into account and all assets are accounted for regardless of their nature - with the exception of personal assets that do not form part of the business of a sole proprietor.
-Under paragraph 57(2) a natural person (that is, not a trust or company) must disregard any capital gain derived in consequence of the disposal of this person's interest in the active business assets of a small business, or any interest in the small business itself, provided the natural person has attained the age of 55 years; or the disposal is in consequence of ill-health, other infirmity, superannuation or death of such natural person.
+Under paragraph 57(2) a natural person (that is, not a trust or company) must disregard any capital gain derived in consequence of the disposal of this person's interest in the active business assets of a small business, or any interest in the small business itself, provided the natural person has attained the age of 55 years; or the disposal is in consequence of ill-health, other infirmity, superannuation or death of the natural person.
 However, the sum of the amounts to be disregarded by a natural person may not exceed R1,8 million during that natural person's lifetime.